lopezdsr/sql-query/sqlref/sql_reference.template.md

 This can be useful when you have hierarchical input data as it is often found in JSON documents.
 By using `FLATTEN`, you don't have to dereference all nested columns explicitly in your SQL statement.

-For example, you can run a simple `SELECT * FLATTEN(cos://us-geo/sql/iotmessages STORED AS JSON)` on a flattened JSON input and use CSV output to easily browse a sample of your JSON input data.
+For example, you can run a simple `SELECT * FROM FLATTEN(cos://us-geo/sql/iotmessages STORED AS JSON)` on a flattened JSON input and use CSV output to easily browse a sample of your JSON input data.

 The `FLATTEN` table transformation function creates a flat list of columns by concatenating all nested column names with _.
 You can optionally also combine `FLATTEN` with `CLEANCOLS`.